From topological recursion to wave functions and PDEs quantizing hyperelliptic curves: Introduction

 In \cite{IwakiMarchalSaenz}, the approach is reversed: they prove that Lax pairs associated with $\hbar$-dependent Painlev\'{e} equations satisfy the topological type property of \cite{BergereBorotEynard}, which implies that one can reconstruct the $\hbar$-expansion of the isomonodromic $\tau$-function from topological recursion.
 Finally, in \cite{MarchalOrantin}, they generalize this result showing that it is always possible to deform a differential equation $\partial_x\Psi(x)=\mathcal L(x)\Psi(x)$, with $\mathcal L(x)\in\mathfrak{sl}_2(\mathbb{C})$ by introducing a formal parameter $\hbar$ in such a way that it satisfies the topological type property.

-In the present work, we recover the PDE from \cite{IwakiSaenz,Iwaki} from loop equations (which are necessary for topological recursion, but not sufficient) and as part of a system that we obtain because we consider a wave function where the integrals are over any divisor of degree zero.
+In the present work, we recover the PDE from \cite{IwakiSaenz,Iwaki} from loop equations (which are necessary for topological recursion, but not sufficient\footnote{Topological recursion provides a specific solution of loop equations.
+General solutions of loop equations don't necessarily satisfy the so-called projection formula, which implies that the purely holomorphic part of $\omega_{g,n}$ vanishes (in the sense of \cite[Section 2.2.2]{BSblob}), and they are governed by a generalisation called blobbed topological recursion, which was introduced in \cite{BSblob}.}) and as part of a system that we obtain because we consider a wave function where the integrals are over any divisor of degree zero.
 With our system, we are able to recover the whole isomonodromic system associated to Painlev\'{e} I just from loop equations.
 We also give an additional meaning to the deformation parameter that appears naturally in \cite{IwakiSaenz,Iwaki} for the case of elliptic curves, making use of the powerful idea of deforming with respect to the generalized cycles introduced in the previous section.
 The elliptic curve case is a very concrete case in which there is only one such deformation parameter, but we see that we need to consider several in the higher genus cases.